mitalisingh865/_chatbot/README.md

 # _chatbot
-Hello there, this i a chatbot for creating polls on social causes.
+Hello there, this is a chatbot for creating polls on social causes.